cryptimeleon/cryptimeleon.github.io/getting-started/pairing-tutorial.md

 ## Setting up the bilinear group

 ![image](/assets/images/ps16-bil-group-setup.png)
-First, we need to set up the bilinear group setting required for the scheme. `upb.crypto` provides a nice way of defining requirements you have for the group:
+First, we need to set up the bilinear group setting required for the scheme.
+We need to know the type of pairing and the desired security parameter.
+In this case we want a type 3 pairing and 100 bit security.

 ```java